6 Things To Say When Your Son Comes Out

 “Nothing Has Changed.”

 The point is to communicate that you’re there, and you’re trying.
-Besides, mortifying your kid is a classic part of raising a teenager, gay or straight.
+Besides, mortifying your kid is a classic part of raising a teenager, no matter their sexuality.

 “I’ve Never Done This Before.”